bestin-07/.onedriveignore/README.md

 # Smart Project Backup with `.onedriveignore` and PowerShell

-This vibe coded (still too much effort) helps you efficiently back up your important project files and directories to a destination backup folder, using OneDrive as a robust cloud solution.
+This vibe coded repo (still too much effort) helps you efficiently back up your important project files and directories to a destination backup folder, using OneDrive as a robust cloud solution.
 This repository provides a PowerShell script and configuration setup to help you maintain organized, fast backups without including unnecessary files like cache, temp, or build artifacts.

 ---